laiszig/web_development_sandbox/udemy-html-css/02-css-fundamentals/notes.md

   - No impact on surrounding elements, might overlap them
   - We use top, bottom, left or right to offset the element from its relatively positioning container
   - position: absolute;

+### 📝 Pseudo-elements

+- **Siblings**

+  - Siblings are elements inside the same parent element
+  - Adjacent sibling, is the very next element after another.

+- **After pseudo-elements**
+  - Creates a pseudo-element that will automatically be the very first child the selected element -